fatData/sympy/README.rst

 See the AUTHORS file for the list of authors.

-And many more people helped on the SymPy mailing list, reported bugs, helped organize SymPy's participation in the Google Summer of Code, the Google Highly Open Participation Contest, Google Code-In, wrote and blogged about SymPy...
+Many more also helped with the SymPy mailing list, reporting bugs, organize SymPy's participation in the Google Summer of Code, Google Highly Open Participation Contest, Google Code-In and also wrote and blogged about SymPy...

 License: New BSD License (see the LICENSE file for details) covers all files in the sympy repository unless stated otherwise.